-This delicious and comforting tomato orzo soup with canned tomatoes is really easy to make and is so hearty!
-Nutrient dense kale gets tossed in at the end for a boost of antioxidants.
-Chicken breast brings the protein into this tomato chicken soup with orzo.
-And onions and carrots contribute to the wholesome soup base. …
+This delicious and comforting tomato orzo soup with chicken is really easy to make and is so hearty!
+Nutrient-dense kale gets tossed in at the end for a boost of antioxidants.
+Chicken breast meat brings the protein into this tomato chicken soup with orzo, and onions and carrots contribute to the wholesome soup base.
+All …

 How Do You Make This Chicken Stew Recipe?

 The sauce is made by blending all of the ingredients together!
 Then, it is boiled to develop the flavors, and poured into the slow cooker along with the drumsticks.
 Slow cook it for about 4 hours on high, and you’ve got dinner!
 Here, let me break it down:

 Make sure to scroll down to the recipe card for the full list of ingredients and instructions!